PlanSnapper

 When relying on tax records creates liability

-In states where agents are expected to independently verify or at minimum disclose the source of square footage, simply copying an assessor figure without noting it as an unverified source can create negligent misrepresentation exposure.
+In states where agents are expected to independently verify or at minimum disclose the source of square footage, see square footage disclosure laws by state, simply copying an assessor figure without noting it as an unverified source can create negligent misrepresentation exposure.
 An agent who knows that assessor records in their market are frequently wrong (which most experienced agents do know) has less protection than one operating in a market where assessor records are generally reliable.

 Liability risk by source and disclosure: